Connector

 ldbc provides PreparedStatement divided into Client PreparedStatement and Server PreparedStatement.

-The Client PreparedStatement is an API for constructing SQL on the application using dynamic parameters and sending it to the MySQL server.
-Therefore, the method of sending queries to the MySQL server is the same as for Statement.
+Client PreparedStatement is an API for constructing SQL with dynamic parameters on the application and sending it to the MySQL server.
+Therefore, the query sending method to the MySQL server is the same as Statement.

-When using Server PreparedStatement, the query is prepared in advance by the MySQL server.
-Although the MySQL server uses memory to store them, the queries can be reused, which improves performance.
+When using Server PreparedStatement, prepare the query in advance on the MySQL server.
+The MySQL server uses memory to store it, but query reuse is possible, leading to performance improvements.

-If you use Server PreparedStatement, you must use the close method to properly release the query.
+When using Server PreparedStatement, use the close method to properly release the query.

 Client PreparedStatement